codefresh-io/cap-docs.codefresh.io/_docs/deployments/kubernetes/custom-kubectl-commands.md

 max-width="50%"
 %}

-If you run this pipeline, you will see the names of all your connected clusters
+If you run this pipeline, you will see the names of all your connected clusters:

 `YAML`
 {% highlight yaml %}